Switching from Matomo: When Self-Hosting Becomes a Burden

 The honeymoon with self-hosted Matomo usually lasts about a year.
 The initial setup is straightforward: spin up a VPS, install PHP, configure MySQL or MariaDB, drop in the Matomo files, and point your DNS.
 Within an afternoon, you have a working analytics dashboard.
 The problems come later.

-Matomo releases major updates roughly every month, and each one needs testing before deployment.
+Matomo releasesmajor updates roughly every month, and each one needs testing before deployment.
 Some updates change database schemas, requiring migration scripts that can take hours on large datasets.
 Skip too many updates, and you're running software with known security vulnerabilities.
 Stay current, and you're spending engineering hours on a tool that isn't your product.

 Then there's the database.
 Matomo stores raw visitor data in MySQL, and those tables grow fast.
 A site with 100,000 monthly pageviews can accumulate tens of millions of rows within a year.
 Without regular archiving, pruning, and index optimization, query performance degrades.
 Your dashboard takes 30 seconds to load.
 Reports time out.
 The archive cron job fails silently.

-Security is the final straw for many teams.
 Self-hosted Matomo is a PHP application exposed to the internet.
 That means you're responsible for TLS certificates, firewall rules, PHP version upgrades, OS patches, intrusion detection, and log monitoring.
 A single unpatched vulnerability in your Matomo instance could expose every visitor session you've ever recorded.

 Alternatives to Self-Hosted Matomo